reedes/vim-quotable/README.markdown

   ```
   " NOTE: be sure to remove these mappings if using tpope/vim-surround plugin!
-  xmap <silent> Sq <Plug>QuotableSurroundDouble
+  map <silent> Sq <Plug>QuotableSurroundDouble
-  xmap <silent> SQ <Plug>QuotableSurroundSingle
+  map <silent> SQ <Plug>QuotableSurroundSingle
   ```

-Then you can use motion commands to surround your text with quotes (an asterisk is used to denote the cursor position):
+Then you can use motion commands to surround your text with quotes:

+(an asterisk is used to denote the cursor position)

   ```
   visSq     My senten*ce. => “My sentence.”